Collaborne/paper-drawer/README.md

 ------------------------------------- | ------------
---paper-drawer-title-background-color | Background color of the title area --paper-drawer-title-color            | Font color of the name and email
+--paper-drawer-title-background-color | Background color of the title area --paper-drawer-title-color            | Font color of the name and email --paper-drawer-title                  | Mix-in applied to the title area

 These properties are available for `paper-drawer-icon-item`: